cockroachdb/docs/v19.1/gssapi_authentication.md

 - Create SPNs for all DNS addresses that a user would use to connect to your CockroachDB cluster (including any TCP load balancers between the user and the CockroachDB node) and ensure that the keytab contains the keys for every SPN you create.

 ## Configuring the CockroachDB node
-1. Copy the keytab file at a location accessible by the cockroach binary.
+1. Copy the keytab file to a location accessible by the `cockroach` binary.

 2. [Create certificates](create-security-certificates.html) for internode and root user authentication: